ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 **Security:**

-The idea here is that you are not storing the actual password but a hash, so even if your data source is leaked, passwords are not directly compromised.
+The idea here is that you are not storing the actual password but a hash, so even if your data source is leaked, the passwords are not directly compromised.
 Though keep in mind that when using poor passwords and weak hashing algorithms it is possible to do brute-force attacks.
-You can append (instead of prepend) long salt values and to do multiple hash stages or do key derivate functions to increase security and make brute-force attacks non-viable.
+You can append (instead of prepend) long salt values and do multiple hash stages or do key derivate functions to increase security and make brute-force attacks non-viable.
 You can also enforce or encourage strong passwords when creating users.